The NBA MVP Award is broken.

 Westbrook's case is a little dicey, resting on the first point: are we sure he makes OKC better?
 He basically does everything for the team and is on pace for the highest usage rate in history (41%).
 But does that not limit his teammates?
 And the team itself?
 Is a team with five contributors not better than a team with one super contributor?
 And it doesn't help that they're a 6-seed, with less than 50 wins.
 And no, triple-doubles don't actually matter.

 Harden's case is pretty cut-and-dry, resting on the second point: he doesn't really play defense.
 Yes, he is an offensive magician.
-A bigger, better, blacker, beadier Steve Nash.
+A bigger, better, beardier Steve Nash.
 And yes, he is playing better defense than last year.
 The Kardiashian Curse is real, folks.
-But does that mean good?
+But does better mean good?
 No. Definitely not a good defender.

 The "offense over everything" trend.

 Moving backwards.
 In the last two years Steph Curry has all but redefined offense with his threes.
 Before that it was Kevin Durant, the best offensive Swiss Army knife of his generation.
 And before that it was back-to-back years of LeBron, setting a new standard of offensive efficiency.
-Then Derrick Rose (briefly unguardable), two more LeBron years (establishing himself as unguardable), Kobe Bryant (unguradable), Dirk Nowitzki (unguardable), and two years of Nash (an offensive magician, and a defensive liability).
+Then Derrick Rose (briefly unguardable), two more LeBron years (establishing himself as unguardable), Kobe Bryant (unguradable), Dirk Nowitzki (unguardable), and two years of Nash (an offensive magician).

 There's an interesting case to be made that Nash (one of my favorite players of all time) actually sparked this MVP trend of "offense over everything".
 It was mesmerizing to watch him play with those Phoenix teams.
 He was just so good at creating points, everyone was willing to overlook his defensive shortcomings.
 And that's putting it lightly.

 That's almost 15-years of offensive fetishism.
 And hey, I get it.
 I understand the appeal.
 We all love to score once in a while.
 Points are sexy.
 Threes get us excited.
 Dunks might even make us scream.
-Is it getting hot in here?
+More justification for an Offensive Player of the Year award.

 But I digress.